CahanLab/cancerCellNet/README.md

 [11.
 TF Scores](#TF_scores) <br>

 ## CancerCellNet Instructions
 CancerCellNet is a R package that allows cancer type classification and evaluation of transcriptional fidelity for cancer models across species and platform (bulk RNA-seq, microarray).
-Alternatively, you can visit our <a href="http://ec2-3-88-19-178.compute-1.amazonaws.com/cl_apps/cancerCellNet_web/">web-app</a>. <br>
-You can also read about the applications of CancerCellNet in our <a href="https://www.biorxiv.org/content/10.1101/2020.03.27.012757v2">BioRxiv preprint</a>
+Alternatively, you can visit our <a href="http://ec2-3-88-19-178.compute-1.amazonaws.com/cl_apps/cancerCellNet_web/">web-app</a>.
+You can also read about the applications of CancerCellNet in our <a href="https://www.biorxiv.org/content/10.1101/2020.03.27.012757v2">bioRxiv preprint</a>

 We will demonstrate how to <br>
 * build/apply general (broad) classifier <br>